-When migrating from Wix, you will need to get hosting for your WordPress site; every site needs one.
+When migrating from Wix, you will need to get hosting for your WordPress site; every site requires one.
 It stores all your website files and displays them to your site visitors.
-A hosting provider will also make sure that your website loads quickly and won’t go down.
-Before on Wix, this is something they provided for you automatically behind the scenes, but you will need your own to migrate your Wix data into.
+A WordPress hosting provider will also make sure that your website loads quickly and won’t go down.
+On Wix, this is something they provided for you automatically behind the scenes, but you will need your own hosting space to migrate your Wix data into.

-If you choose to go with Kinsta for hosting, the first thing you will need to do after signing up is to create a fresh WordPress site.
-This can easily be done with a few clicks within the MyKinsta dashboard.
+If you choose to go with Kinsta for hosting, the first thing you need to do after signing up is to create a fresh WordPress site.
+You can quickly do this with a few clicks within the MyKinsta dashboard.

 Choosing and Customizing a Theme

-Once you have successfully installed your WordPress site, you will be running the default and very basic theme, which is currently Twenty Seventeen.
+Once you have successfully installed your WordPress site, you will be running the default theme, which is currently Twenty Twenty-One.
 However, it doesn’t have to be this way.
 There is an extensive range of free and paid themes to choose from.

 The simplest way to find and install a theme is right within your dashboard, under Appearance → Theme → Add New.

 No matter which theme you choose, you may still want to customize it a little bit to get it looking the way you want.
-Nowadays lots of themes come with options and customization panels which can be easily adjusted according to your demands.
+Nowadays, many themes come with options and customization panels that you can adjust easily according to your demands.

 Option 1 – Import the Content from Wix to WordPress

-Since Wix is a closed platform (not open source), there are no direct ways of transferring the content from this CMS.
-However, it is possible to import the Wix RSS feed, instead of recreating each post manually.
+Since Wix is a closed platform (not open source), there are no direct ways to transfer this CMS’s content.
+However, it is possible to import the Wix RSS feed instead of recreating each post manually.
 First of all, you will need to download your website’s RSS file.
 Follow the steps below:

 /feed.xml to the end of your Wix site URL to locate the RSS file.

-If you’re using Chrome, you will see the page full of code.
+If you’re using Chrome, you will see a page full of code.
 Right-click on that page and save the file on your computer.
 By default, it will be saved as

 Even though your posts have been moved, the images in those posts are still hosted with Wix.
 To fix this, you have two options:

 - You can manually save all images on your computer and upload them to your Media Library in WordPress.
-You can upload them in bulk via FTP.
+You can upload them in bulk via FTP/SFTP.